aershov24/FSC_Candidates_Test/README.md

   * Use _italic_ in QA Title for terms and acronyms
   * Use `code` for numbers: `123`, percentages: `68%`, `file_names.md` and code `<html/>` in your answers
   * Don't write long QA _Titles_.
 Move additional information, problem statement or following questions to QA _Details_
-* Inclusion of Images is very important
+* _Inclusion of Images_ is very important
-* Keep context of the QA in mind when sourcing QAs.
-Introduce context for QA if needed (aka _Let's say we need to deploy backend on 5000 nodes simultaneously..._)
+* Add context for QA when needed in _Details_ section (aka _Let's say we need to deploy backend on 5000 nodes simultaneously..._)
-* If you reference to some information on the image make sure you reference it by its _visible_ ID (A, B, C, ...
+* If you reference to some image in the answer make sure you reference it by its _visible_ ID (A, B, C, ...
 1, 2, 3 and etc.)

 # Useful Tools to Try